Market Simulation under Adverse Selection: Adverse and Non-adverse Trade Order Fills

+To further illustrate the importance of distinguishing between adverse and non-adverse fills, we analyze LO execution data from the Trading Technologies (TT) simulation environment.
+TT is a professional trading platform that provides live market access and a realistic simulator to test strategies without risking capital.
+For relatively small order sizes, simulated performance can often match real-market behavior.
+Using simulated trades over a full trading day (8:30 EST--16:00 EST), we examine the frequency of adverse and non-adverse fills.
+TT models LO executions by assigning orders an imaginary queue position in the LOB, which is filled once sufficient real market volume trades through that position.
+This produces a realistic approximation of fill dynamics, particularly when order sizes are too small to materially impact prices.

-To show the likelihood of adverse fills occurring, we start by simulating a simple trading strategy in ES, NQ, CL and ZN, which posts LOs close to the best bid/ask over a single trading day.
-The main components of the strategy can be described as follows: \begin{enumerate} \item For ES and CL, the strategy placed static orders for 1 lot at bid and ask prices 4 ticks away from each other, in NQ 16 ticks away, and in ZN 1 tick away.
-We picked these levels so that the basic posting strategy would trade low relative volume throughout the day, but at the same time, complete enough trades so that we can study the empirical LO fill data.
-The different tick size spacing in the posted LOs is related to how actively each of these assets trades, as well as how often price changes occur in the asset.
-For example, NQ experiences the most frequent price changes compared to ES, CL, and ZN, while ZN has the fewest and often remains unchanged for extended periods.
-These adjustments allowed us to obtain a reasonable and comparable amount of data for each asset. \item The strategy also reposts orders at the same filled price whenever a fill occurs at a different price.
-A sample set of steps that this strategy could follow, where here the focus will be on CL, can be summarized as follows:
+To show the likelihood of adverse fills occurring, we start by simulating a simple trading strategy in the following near-term expiry futures contracts: E-mini S\&P 500 (ES), Nasdaq 100 (NQ), WTI Crude Oil (CL) and 10-Year Treasury Note (ZN), which posts LOs close to the best bid/ask over a single trading day.
+The main components of the strategy can be described as follows.
+For ES and CL, the strategy posted static 1-lot bid and ask orders 4 ticks apart, while the spacing was 16 ticks for NQ and 1 tick for ZN.
+These distances were chosen to generate relatively low trading volume while still producing enough executions to analyze empirical LO fill behavior.
+The differing tick spacings reflect variations in trading activity and price dynamics across assets.
+For example, NQ exhibits substantially more frequent price changes than ES, CL, and especially ZN, which often remains unchanged for extended periods.
+Selecting the order spacing in this manner produced a more balanced and comparable dataset across assets.
+The strategy also reposts orders at the same filled price whenever a fill occurs at a different price.
+See Algorithm \ref{alg:StaticRepostMM} below for a formal description, where $S^{(a)}$, $S^{(b)}$, and $\Delta$ represent the ask price, bid price, and quote spacing, respectively.